hax10001/pgge-for-optimization/README.md

-# PGGE Assignment 2 - Optimisation
+# PGGE Assignment 2 - Optimisation Project

 Use this project for your opimisation question from Assignment 2.